kellysylvia77/kellysylvia77.github.io/_pages/about.md

 NEWS (2024-2025/二年级)
 -----

-* December 9th | Cai, Tingyi, et al. "ML-GOOD: Towards Multi-Label Graph Out-Of-Distribution Detection" accepted by aaai2025.
+* December 9th 📰 Cai, Tingyi, et al. "ML-GOOD: Towards Multi-Label Graph Out-Of-Distribution Detection" is accepted by aaai2025.

-* November 29th | Honored as one of the 'Top Ten Academic Exemplars' of CST.
+* November 29th 😃 Honored as one of the 'Top Ten Academic Exemplars' of CST.

-* November 10th | Won the 5th prize in badminton competition of ZJNU.
+* November 10th 🏸 Won the 5th prize in badminton competition of ZJNU.

-* September 21st | Recognized as an 'Outstanding Communist Party Member' of ZJNU.
+* September 21st 😃 Recognized as an 'Outstanding Communist Party Member' of ZJNU.

 Contact me